nodejs/node/doc/api/n-api.md

 `N-API version:` listed or if there is no `N-API version:` listed, then the API will only be available if
 `#define NAPI_EXPERIMENTAL` precedes the inclusion of `node_api.h` or `js_native_api.h`.
-If an API appears not to be available on using a version of Node.js which is later than `added in:` this is most likely the reason for the apparent absence.
+If an API appears not to be available on a version of Node.js which is later than the one shown in `added in:` then this is most likely the reason for the apparent absence.

 The N-APIs associated strictly with accessing ECMAScript features from native